xano-inc/js-sdk/README.md

 ## Examples

-Examples for all methods and simple use-cases can be found in the `/examples` folder
+Examples for all methods and simple use-cases can be found in the `/examples` folder.

 ## Usage